-Doctors Without Borders (MSF) is working around the country to improve access to healthcare in both rural communities and urban areas.
+Doctor Without Borders (MSF) programs around the country focus on improving access to healthcare for the most vulnerable people in both rural and urban areas.

 Responding to a growing crisis in central Mali

 Insecurity in central Mali has reached an unprecedented level, with an increase in clashes between the military and non-state armed groups, together with a rise in intercommunal violence.
 In March 2019, 160 people were killed in an attack allegedly perpetrated by a militia group, sparking a cycle of violent reprisals in the region.